What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 Come on a two week trip or flash through and you will see (with a lot of money at your disposal) some of the prime attractions Africa has to offer and go home content.
 Come on a three/four week trip, still visit some big attractions, but also put up with some basic accommodation/transport to get miles from it all (virtually anywhere south of the Dar - Mwanza railway line is miles from any beaten tourist track) and you will like most come to believe that far from being overrated, this is the most underrated country in the region.

-• Lowlights: Tourist density and accompanying touts in Zanzibar, Moshi (Kilimanjaro) and Arusha (Northern safari circuit).
+Lowlights: Tourist density and accompanying touts in Zanzibar, Moshi (Kilimanjaro) and Arusha (Northern safari circuit).
 Off the beaten track: roads, accommodation and English spoken all start to decline dramatically.
+Crappy camping sites and 'production line' safaris and Killi climbs.

-At the budget end accommodation is in tents (which is fine).
-Understand that a good part of your first and last days on safari will be spent on the road, with distances great and roads poor.
+At the budget end accommodation is in tents (which is fine, although many campsites are inferior to other popular parks in Africa).
+Understand that a good part of several days will be spent on (poor) roads.
 For this reason, longer safaris seem better value as durations are normally for three to six days.
-Five or six days would take in Ngorongoro, Serengeti, Manyara and Tarangire while a typical three days takes in all these reserves apart from the Serengeti.
+Five, six or (better) seven days would take in Ngorongoro, Serengeti, Manyara and Tarangire while a typical three days takes in all these reserves apart from the Serengeti.
 A five day safari, would drop either Serengeti or Tarangire.
-To visit all four reserves you really need six if not seven+ days or use a short flight.
+To visit all four reserves you really need six if not seven days or use a short flight.
+See a sample itinerary, or the (recommended) company: www.basecamptanzania.com

 Note that high costs reflect park entry fees which the government keeps on increasing, you can check latest prices here.

 Buses: Care should be taken in choosing a reputable bus company.
 Many buses are ancient, and go way too fast.
-Royal coach is the best for Dar-es-Salaam - Arusha (new company, new buses, 80kph all the way), or if your in a hurry, 'Dar-es-Salaam express' (they've recently purchased a fleet of new buses and run many each day).
-Scandinavia coach line is a good bet for all over Tanzania.
-Busing way out west: some buses out on the west side of the country have been held up recently.
-People blame the Rwandan refugee camp left overs, and Congolese.
-Extra care should be taken out by lake Tanganyika.
+Royal coach is the best for Dar-es-Salaam - Arusha (new company, new buses, 80kph all the way), or if your're in a hurry, 'Dar-es-Salaam express' (they've recently purchased a fleet of new buses and run many each day).
+Scandinavia coach line is a good bet for all over Tanzania (there are others: Dar Express, Royal and Akamba, Tawfig Buses).
+On the popular routes between Nairobi, Arusha and Moshi see: www.riverside-shuttle.com

-Trains: There are two train companies in Tanzania, TAZARA, and the Tanzania Railway Corp.
-TAZARA is nicer, and very safe, but the trains only go from Dar-es-Salaam south, to Mbeya, then into Zambia, to a place called 'Komperi mposhi' (sp), about 2 - 3 hours from Lusaka.
+Trains: There are two train companies in Tanzania, TAZARA, and the Tanzania Railway Corps TAZARA is nicer, and very safe, but the trains only go from Dar-es-Salaam south, to Mbeya, then into Zambia, to a place called 'Komperi mposhi' (sp), about 2 - 3 hours from Lusaka.
 Visas are available on the train.
 Tanzania railroads trains go west.
 Muggings on trains are not unknown, even when sticking close to locals.
-Travellers should be warned to bring a chain lock to tie their baggage in the cabins, and to keep the window locked (with Tanzania railroad, they provide you with a wooden wedge for this), especially when going through Morogoro, and out by the lake.
+Travellers should be warned to bring a chain lock to tie their baggage in the cabins, and to keep the window locked (Tanzania railway, provides you with a wooden wedge for this), especially when going through Morogoro, and out by the lake.
 These trains are certainly not known for punctuality, and should not be relied on if time is critical.
 First class is comfortable (although different sexes maybe split (book with other travellers to share the carriage)).

-Kilimanjaro and others: Kilimanjaro is one of the most famous symbols of Africa and the highest mountain on the planet able to be climbed with no mountaineering skills (basically an up-hill slog taking about 4-5 days with no 'technical' climbing).
+Kilimanjaro and others: Kilimanjaro is one of the most famous symbols of Africa and the highest mountain on the planet able to be climbed with no mountaineering skills (basically an up-hill slog taking about 4-6 days with no 'technical' climbing - although some would argue Aconcagua which is higher does not require 'technical climbing, although you get a lot more ice).
 The challenge and iconic status Kilimanjaro presents is lost on only a few and even fewer resist it's lure and end up going for the climb.
-Of which certainly a proportion regret - since Kilimanjaro is in reality not just a walk and although there is nothing technical about the ascent, it is a very expensive, very hard and arduous climb even for those who are fit and experienced.
-On completion many less travellers regret the overall experience (but few would say they would repeat it), however the reality is not everyone even makes it to the top.
+Of which certainly a proportion regret - since Kilimanjaro is in reality not just a walk and although there is nothing technical about the ascent, it is a very expensive, very hard and arduous climb even for those who are fit and experienced (ability to handle attitude helps more than fitness and better to have an extra day to acclimatises than be fitter).
+On completion many less travellers regret the overall experience (but few would say they would repeat it), however the reality is not everyone even makes it to the top and those that do (especially on the shorter trips find the last day very, very tough).

-Mount Kilimanjaro, TanzaniaThe most daunting factor for many is not the energy needed for the climb, but the cost of the whole thing, starting at about US$1000 and normally ending up at a lot more and then you must plus say US$30-50 in tips. (note this price includes new park fees and rates porters/cooks/guides must earn, so if you see cheaper elsewhere on the net they likely don't).
+Mount Kilimanjaro, TanzaniaThe most daunting factor for many is not the energy needed for the climb, but the cost of the whole thing, starting at about US$1000 and normally ending up at a lot more (up to US$2000 inc. trips) - note this price includes new park fees and rates porters/cooks/guides must earn, so if you see cheaper elsewhere on the net they likely don't.
 The reality of the matter is that government parks fees increased dramatically in the last few years.
 These fees are priced per day and night in the park so depending on how long you take varies the price, but at something like US$60 per day plus camping and plus rescue insurance fees, most end up paying hundreds of US$ in fees alone.
 This is terrible value and really doesn't offer good value considering all the amazing thing to do on the continent.
 You could find guys who will take you for about a hundred bucks less than most quoted price, but Kilimanjaro is not to be taken likely and the risks of doing so are considerable.
-If you just can't afford it, don't lose too much sleep or head north and climb the far prettier mount Kenya.
-The mountain is both cold and the sun harsh.
+If you just can't afford it, don't lose too much sleep or head north and climb the far prettier Mount Kenya or Meru close by.
+The mountain is cold and the sun harsh.
 In addition at certain times of the year it can be wet.
 Most of the equipment you need will be supplied or can be hired in Moshi, although it is advisable to bring a few of the essential items yourself to ensure good quality.

 There are several ferries that ply between Dar-es-Salaam and Zanzibar, these seem to take turns each going once a day (so normally three trips daily - no real need to book).
-All these ferries charge around US$35 - 50 for tourists and about a fifth of that to locals.
-This is blatant tourist pricing and price rigging, but there is nothing you can do about it.
-Ferries are okay, but can be rough and night trips are best avoided, but a little cheaper.
-However, another option is to fly, with travel agencies (the great Safari hotel in Dar-es-Salaam will put you in touch with Kangaroo travel behind a popular restaurant (Chefs Pride) which offers flights (15 mins) including transportation at both ends for not too much more than a ferry ticket.
+All these ferries charge around US$35 - 40 for tourists and much less to locals.
+This is blatant tourist pricing, but there is nothing you can do about it.
+Ferries are okay (despite one sinking in 2011), but can be rough and night trips are best avoided, but a little cheaper.
+However, another option is to fly, with many travel agencies offering flights (15 minutes) including transportation at both ends for not too much more than a ferry ticket.

-• Money: ATMs only in major or tourist towns (including Stone town on Zanzibar).
-Barclays bank now has several branches in Tanzania: Arusha, Dar es salaam, and their newest one which just opened on Zanzibar.
+• Money: ATMs pretty widespread in towns (including Stone Town on Zanzibar).
+Barclays Bank now has several branches in Tanzania: Arusha, Dar es Salaam, and their newest one which just opened on Zanzibar.
 All of these have ATMs which accept most international cards.
-Apparently Barclays on Zanzibar is testing an ATM which dispenses USD as well as t-shillings - but no confirmation on this yet.
-Normally never a problem to change USD travellers cheques.
+Never a problem to change USD travellers cheques or cash.

 • People vibe: